António Lourenço

 Il trionfo del tempo e del disinganno by Georg Friedrich Händel

-Review by António Lourenço.
+Review by António Lourenço in Classical.
 30/05/2025

 © António Pedro Ferreira / São Carlos